Schulich-Woolf Rare Book Collection

 The first round of new acquisitions for the Schulich-Woolf Collection emphasizes chronicles and works of history printed in England or in English in the 16th and early 17th centuries.
 Nearly all new acquisitions are the only recorded copies in Canada.

 The collection encompasses original printed resources and aims to exemplify not just important content, but the material form in which this content was presented to the world.
 It is a repository of illustration, geographical representation (in maps), printing history and social history, through the signs of provenance, use, and annotation.
-Currently, the oldest book in the collection is the most recent gift of Mr. Schulich, Histories by Pope Pius II (aka Aeneas Sylvius Piccolomini) Histories, printed in 1477.
+Currently, the oldest books in the collection include Historia Florentina by Leonardo Bruni, printed in 1476, gifted by Daniel Woolf, and Historia rerum ubique gestarum by Pope Pius II, printed in 1477, gifted by Seymour Schulich.

 The combination of the personal collections of Mr. Schulich and Principal Woolf is an excellent first step towards building one of the best rare book collections in Canada.
 This collection will serve to enrich the teaching and learning experience at Queen’s and support research activity across the broader academic community.
 Explore the collection via the library catalogue.